Quick and Easy Salt Dough Valentines Day #Diy

 Salt Dough_Sculpey clay diy_DearCreatives.com_

 It’s an inexpensive project.
 You probably have most of this on hand if you craft.
 Gather your supplies (*list below) make the salt dough and start having fun!
-Let me show you how easy this diy project is.
+Let me show you how easy this DIY project is.

 Salt Dough Ornament supplies

 Just a little snapshot of a few of the supplies.
-See full supply list below!
+See the full supply list below!
 For salt dough you can use your rolling pin but, not for Sculpey Clay*

 salt dough_ball of salt dough